-Year 8 is in some ways a transition year, where the students know the routine of school, are familiar with the requirements of the site and the expectations of teachers.
+Year 8 is an exciting time for students as they transition from orientation and being the 'new kids' to knowing the routine of school and becoming familiar with the requirements of the site and the expectations of teachers.
 They have moved on from being the youngest students at St Paul’s and their induction is complete.

 A Community Reflection day is held each year, which challenges students to become more self-aware in their relationships with peers, family and the wider community.
-A Brainstorm drama production Cyberia is offered to students in Year 8 each year.
+A Brainstorm drama production Sticks and Stones is offered to students in Year 8 each year.
 This engaging production highlights the issues that can be involved in the inappropriate use of social media, relationship difficulties, and the withdrawal and social isolation that can sometimes be associated with gaming on-line.

 Leader of Wellbeing and Engagement